Dermatomes are routes that spinal nerves take as they leave the spinal cord and branch out into the body.

 Symptoms within one or more dermatomes will indicate the affected region of the spine.
 For instance, radiculopathy or radiating leg pain can indicate a problem with the neural roots in the lumbar spine.
 This could indicate sciatica, which is often caused by a herniated disc pushing against the sciatic nerve.
 Another possible cause of spinal nerve distress is spinal stenosis caused by degenerative disc disease, a herniated disc or a bulging disc.

 Treatment for these issues generally includes rest, physical therapy, pain medication or steroidal injections.
-If these conservative treatments prove ineffective, the surgeons at the Laser Spine Institute can introduce you to state-of-the-art, minimally-invasive procedures that can help you find relief from pain.
-Contact us today for more information on dermatomes, and for a free review of your MRI or CT scan.
+If these conservative treatments prove ineffective, the surgeons at the Laser Spine Institute can introduce you to state-of-the-art, minimally invasive procedures that can help you find relief from pain.
+Contact us today for more information on dermatomes.